sm2774us/full_stack_interview_prep_2021/README.md

 #### General Questions
 Believe it or not, some people find that the most difficult part of the interview is the icebreaker portion that involves small talk and requires some clever improvisation on your part.
 You can prepare by knowing some of the questions potential employers might ask during this interview phase.
 Come up with a good story for each of the questions.
-If you don’t have an answer for these, then maybe you are not as gung-ho about web design as you thought you were.
+If you don't have an answer for these, then maybe you are not as gung-ho about web design as you thought you were.

 1. Have you learned something new or interesting lately?
    * Make sure you know all the relevant news and blogs.
 You should be reading them regardless, but doing so on a daily basis during your job search is important.
 Be ready to talk casually and fluently about the latest web trends.

 2. Why did you get into coding, programming, etc.?
-   * "Because I can make good $," "I don’t like to dress up or shave," and "because I loved the movie Hackers," are not good enough answers.
+   * "Because I can make good $," "I don't like to dress up or shave," and "because I loved the movie Hackers," are not good enough answers.
 Well ... a comment about Hackers might fly but make sure you have a real backstory that describes your "Aha!" moment.

 3. What is your preferred development environment?
    * This is your chance to talk shop and demonstrate some industry knowledge.
 Be prepared to talk about your favorite editor, browser, plug-ins, operating system, and other tools.
 Freshen up on your lingo.